 November 2012 - The president and CEO of ProLiteracy David Harvey, 50, has left the international nonprofit.
 Kevin Morgan, ProLiteracy’s chairman of the board, was appointed interim president and CEO.

-ProText Mobility, Syosset, NY
+ProText Mobility, Syosset, NY Revenues: NA

 ProText Mobility, formerly EchoMetrix, develops markets and sells software products and solutions for the Internet and mobile communications markets.
 The Company has three products, one for personal computers (PCs) and two for the mobile communications devices.